-As in the case of adjacent-inductor coupling discussed in Section IV, mutual inductances M in an immediate offdiagonal add to the self-inductances of the sections they couple, and appear as an impedance -sM in the tap between coupled sections.
+As in the case of adjacent-inductor coupling discussed in Section IV, mutual inductances M in an immediate off-diagonal add to the self-inductances of the sections they couple, and appear as an impedance -sM in the tap between coupled sections.
 These mutual terms are of the order of 10% of the tap-to-tap self-inductances, and must be taken into account for accurate pole-zero placement in the Cauer-derived toroid.
-Assuming that the condensed Lmatrix is diagonalized with tap extensions (as detailed in Section IV) we have only to consider the contribution of neighboring mutuals to any given condensed section $L'k =$ $L'{kk} + L'{k,k-1} + L'{k,k+1}$ (i.e., the inductances as designed in Fig.V).
-The progressive grouping of turns along the toroid represented by Eqns.
-4 and 5, however, cannot explicitly account for the mutual inductance of condensed sections yet to be designed.
-The iterated method summarized in Fig. V circumvents this difficulty by regrouping turns for each section k once the section k + 1 is designed, refining the estimate of condensed section-inductance L_k ' with a better approximation for the new mutual terms.
+Assuming that the condensed L matrix is diagonalized with tap extensions (as detailed in Section IV) we have only to consider the contribution of neighboring mutuals to any given condensed section $L'k = L'{kk} + L'{k,k-1} + L'{k,k+1}$ (i.e., the inductances as designed in Fig. 9).
+The progressive grouping of turns along the toroid represented by (4) and (5), however, cannot explicitly account for the mutual inductance of condensed sections yet to be designed.
+The iterated method summarized in Fig. 9 circumvents this difficulty by regrouping turns for each section k once the section k + 1 is designed, refining the estimate of condensed section-inductance L_k ' with a better approximation for the new mutual terms.
 The initial guess for L_k ' is based upon the forward mutual inductance to a block with an identical number of turns n_k .
-The Cauerderived network measured in Fig. 9 was designed using this method.
+The Cauer-derived network measured in Fig. 10 was designed using this method.

-Fig. 9 shows the poles and zeros of measured impedance for a Cauer-synthesized toroid based upon the 20 Ω layout of Figure 5, with diagonalizing tap inductances and 11 condensed sections.
+Fig. 10 shows the poles and zeros of measured impedance for a Cauer-synthesized toroid based upon the 20 Ω layout of Fig. 5, with diagonalizing tap inductances and 11 condensed sections.
 Though poles and zeros are both in the vicinity of harmonic coincidence, their location seems much more uncertain ($\pm 3\%$) than in the iterated networks.
-The alignment of the lowest frequency poles and zeros is notably worse than the in the iterated networks (cf. Figs. 4b and 6), where better alignment was achieved with less design effort.
+The alignment of the lowest frequency poles and zeros is notably worse than the in the iterated networks [cf. Figs. 4(b) and 7], where better alignment was achieved with less design effort.
 Note that overall harmonic alignment (i.e., considering poles and zeros together) is not appreciably worse than in the iterated cases.

 Critical-frequency alignment improves dramatically when pole and zero frequencies are compared, not to harmonically aligned values, but to the values expected after the process of turns gathering outlined previously in this Section.
-Because of the discrete choices for section-inductance available at any given point in the network realization, the continuously increasing L and C values (typified by Fig. V) can at best be approximated.
-Normalizing measured poles and zeros to the frequencies computed from the approximated Cauer network yields the alignment depicted in Fig 9b: $\pm 1\%$ alignment of poles and zeros over a broad frequency range, with tighter coincidence when the first 5 or 6 critical frequencies are considered alone.
+Because of the discrete choices for section-inductance available at any given point in the network realization, the continuously increasing L and C values (typified by Fig. 9) can at best be approximated.
+Normalizing measured poles and zeros to the frequencies computed from the approximated Cauer network yields the alignment depicted in Fig. 10(b): $\pm 1\%$ alignment of poles and zeros over a broad frequency range, with tighter coincidence when the first five or six critical frequencies are considered alone.
 This result is a strong endorsement for the accuracy of the inductance matrix computed with FastHenry.
-Note that stray capacitance (5 pF per tap in addition to the parallel-plate value, as layed out in copper) and lead inductance (10 nH lead inductance in series with the first section) were considered when predicting the critical frequencies for Fig 9b.